Fundamentals Of Listening

 - Interrupting is about asking questions – This, and the previous fundamental are not in conflict with each other.
-What are your options - Asking appropriate questions at appropriate times demonstrates your interest in the other person.
-Silence can also indicate a lack of interest.
-Any questions should focus on more information to enable a better understanding.
+What are your options - Asking appropriate questions at appropriate times indicates your interest in the other person.
+Silence can also demonstrate a lack of interest.
+Any questions asked should focus on more information to enable a better understanding.

 Experience in the art of listening teaches one when it is okay to interrupt.

-- Advice is not always welcome - Even when specifically asked for, advice should be given with much caution.
-The best approach is to express confidence in the others persons ability to solve their problem and offer a heartfelt “You will find a way”.
+- Advice is not always welcome - Even when specifically asked for, advice should be offered with much caution.
+The best approach is to express confidence in the others persons ability to solve their problem, and offer a heartfelt “You will find a way”.

 listening demands energy expenditure - In